Abraham Joshua Heschel: The Prophets (1962)

-This work started out as his PhD thesis in German, which he later expanded and translated into English.
-Originally published in a two-volume edition, this work studies the books of the Hebrew prophets.
-It covers their lives and the historical context that their missions were set in, summarizes their work, and discusses their psychological state.
-In it Heschel puts forward what would become a central idea in his theology: that the prophetic (and, ultimately, Jewish) view of God is best understood not as anthropomorphic (that God takes human form) but rather as anthropopathic—that God has human feelings.
+This work started as Heschel's PhD thesis in German, which he later expanded and translated into English.
+Originally published in a two-volume edition, The Prophets studies the books of the Hebrew prophets.
+It covers their lives and the historical context of their missions, summarizes their work, and discusses their psychological state.
+Heschel puts forward a central idea in his theology: that the prophetic (and, ultimately, Jewish) view of God is best understood not as anthropomorphic (that God takes human form) but as anthropopathic—that God has human feelings.

-In his book The Prophets, Abraham Joshua Heschel describes the unique aspect of the Jewish prophets as compared to other similar figures.
-Whereas other nations have soothsayers and diviners who attempt to discover the will of their gods, according to Heschel the Hebrew prophets are characterized by their experience of what he calls theotropism—God turning towards humanity.
-Heschel argues for the view of Hebrew prophets as receivers of the "Divine Pathos", of the wrath and sorrow of God over his nation that has forsaken him.
-In this view, prophets do not speak for God so much as they remind their audience of God's voice for the voiceless, the poor and oppressed.
+In The Prophets, Heschel describes the Jewish prophets' unique aspect compared to similar figures.
+Whereas other nations have soothsayers and diviners who attempt to discover the will of their gods, Heschel asserts, the Hebrew prophets are characterized by their experience of what he calls theotropism—God turning towards humanity.
+Heschel argues for the view of Hebrew prophets as receivers of the "Divine Pathos," of the wrath and sorrow of God over his nation that has forsaken him.
+In this view, prophets do not speak for God so much as they remind their audience of God's voice for the voiceless, the poor, and the oppressed.